Our School App Stay connected on the go...

 Removing Barriers to Learning; Being truly Inclusive

 Inclusion is at the forefront of our curriculum.
-English and subject specific vocabulary definitions are taught prior to educational visits and throughout learning units, in order to help all pupils understand learning content.
-Sentence stems and talk frames are provided alongside teacher modelling of effective speaking and listening - thus supporting pupils to communicate their understanding, questions, opinions and solutions.
+We have already begun our journey towards the Rights Respecting Schools Award (RRSA) and believe that every child has a right to learn; to be the best that he/she can be.
 Communication is in our view, key to success.
+Therefore, English and subject specific vocabulary definitions are taught prior to educational visits and throughout learning units, in order to help all pupils understand learning content.
+Sentence stems and talk frames are provided alongside teacher modelling of effective speaking and listening - thus supporting pupils to communicate their understanding, questions, opinions and solutions..
 Our main approach to teaching and learning includes removing and reducing barriers as opposed to lowering expectations.
 For this reason, we review pupil progress each term and explore supportive intervention and resources for pupils.
 Often, by providing specific resources (e.g. number-lines for pupils who need visual number support or tactile resources for tactile learners) or strategically giving additional adult support, young learners can begin to access age related curriculum content.
-On rare occasions, learners have needs which mean they are not ready to access our complete, broad curriculum.
-In such instances, we may plan a strategic re-integration e.g. narrowing learning to Core Maths and English lessons alongside PSHE content in Nurture Group (for pupils requiring priority emotional support) or removing pupils from class during Theme learning, in order to provide additional intervention for catch-up.
+On rare occasions, learners have needs which mean they are not ready to access the entirety of our broad curriculum offering.
+In such instances, we plan pupil-specific, bespoke content as part of a strategic integration plan e.g. for a child requiring a great deal of emotional support, we may focus learning towards Maths, English and PSHE content in Nurture Group; For a child lacking the basic maths and English skills to fully access the curriculum we may remove that pupil from class (temporarily) during Theme learning, in order to provide additional maths and English intervention for catch-up.

 An Enriched Curriculum